Michelle van Eimeren

-Michelle van Eimeren (born 15 March 1972) is an Australian beauty queen and former actress in the Philippines.
+Michelle van Eimeren (born 15 March 1972) is an Australian former actress and beauty pageant titleholder.

 Pageantry

-She represented Australia in the 1994 Miss Universe pageant, which was held in Manila.
-She placed 11th overall.
+She represented Australia in the 1994 Miss Universe pageant, which was held in Manila, and reached the Top 15.

 Career

-After her Miss Universe stint, she starred in numerous Filipino movies.
+After her Miss Universe stint, she starred in numerous Filipino films.
 She married Filipino actor/singer Ogie Alcasid in 1996 and had two children with him.
 She also wrote a children's book called Butterfly.
 She is also a commercial model and product endorser.

 Personal life

-She now lives in Australia with her two children, after her Legal separation from Alcasid in October 2007.
+Van Eimeren currently lives in Australia with her two daughters, after her legal separation from Alcasid in October 2007.
 In November 2009, she married her fiancé Mark Morrow in Bowral, Southern Highlands.
 Alcasid and his wife Regine Velasquez were among the guests.